bosslee/This-is-Bosslee/posts/hello-world.md

 - The site loads faster
 - I get to **save** S$60 each year as I host the current site with Netlify which is free for 100GB in bandwidth[^1] per month
 - I get to practice Vim.
-Vim is a text editor on terminal.
+Vim is a text editor on terminal but you can have it on VS Code[^2].
 The magic with Vim is about efficiency.
 Using Vim forces you to only use your keyboard and that means no more mouse.

 Initially I was thinking of moving all my writings over.
 This can be easily done by using this [WordPress Export](https://github.com/lonekorean/wordpress-export-to-markdown) library.